 Junior-Year-in-Salzburg Program: Administered by the University of Maine, this academic year program at the University of Salzburg in Salzburg, Austria, is open to qualified University of Vermont undergraduates in all major fields.
-Basic requirements are: completion of sophomore year; two years of college-level German with an average of B; and good academic standing (a cumulative average of 2.5).
+Basic requirements are: completion of sophomore year; two years of collegelevel German with an average of B; and good academic standing (a cumulative average of 2.5).
 For information, contact Prof. Veronica Richel, Department of German and Russian.
-Quebec Universities Exchange Program: UVM is a member of a New England consortium of higher education institutions which sends students to Quebec for a year or semester of university study.
-Students pay their UVM tuition and fees and exchange places with university students from Quebec.
-For information, contact the Office of Overseas Programs.